 This campground is not directly on the ocean but it makes our list because it is close to the beach with a bonus: it is on a lake!
 Devil’s Lake State Recreation Area is a small, quiet campground located in Lincoln City.
 The campground gives you the peace and quiet of a state park campground with the convenience of being just a few minutes from all the amenities of town.

-Boats are welcome and boating, skiing and swimming are all popular activities on the lake.
+Boats are welcome and boating, skiing, and swimming are all popular activities on the lake.
 Wildlife is plentiful and the beach is just a ten-minute walk away.
 There are only 28 full hookup sites in the park so definitely book your stay in advance.

 Lincoln City has a lot to offer vacationers.
 From top-notch seafood to outlet shopping and even a casino, there is plenty to do both on and off the beach.

-While you are beachcombing be sure to keep an eye out for the gorgeous, one of a kind glass floats that are left along the beach in Lincoln City each year.
+While you are beachcombing be sure to keep an eye out for the gorgeous, one-of-a-kind glass floats that are left along the beach in Lincoln City each year.
 Called the “Finders Keepers” program, these floats are placed along the beach for people to discover and take home.

 8. Premier RV Resort